k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - [Resiliency](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#resiliency)

 ## Fabric Systems Overview
-Fabric can be viewed as a distributed, business-entity-centric data management, designed to get, store, transform and expose data for real-time operational needs.
+Fabric can be viewed as a distributed, business-entity-centric data management system, designed to get, store, transform and expose data for real-time operational needs.

 Fabric takes ownership of the E2E data lifecycle, including:
 - Data discovery, modelling and curation.